sabderra/predictive-maintenance-lstm/README.md

 ## Results

-The RMSE scores on the various test data set.
+The RMSE scores on the various test data files.

 <center>